Alanlb195/NestJs-Reports/README.md

 # Reports for NestJS

-A NestJS-based application for generating and managing reports.
-This project uses Docker and Prisma for streamlined development and database management.
+A NestJS-based application for generating and managing reports in PDF format.

-### Follow the steps below to run the application in development mode:
+This project uses Docker, PostgreSQL, Prisma, and pdfmake for a full-featured, modern development environment.

+### Features
+- 🐘 PostgreSQL database via Docker
+- 📄 PDF report generation with pdfmake
+- 🧱 Prisma as ORM
+- ⚙️ Ready-to-use SQL script to insert mock employee data
+- 💡 Recommended usage with Insomnia for better PDF rendering in API responses

+### Getting Started

 1. Clone the Repository